-Eastern WV Community and Technical College (EWVCTC) takes very seriously complaints and concerns regarding the institution.
+Eastern West Virginia Community and Technical College takes very seriously complaints and concerns regarding the institution.
 Most complaints can be resolved at the college level.
-Board Policy 4.6 outlines the college's procedures regarding complaints.
+Board Policy 5.17 outlines the college's procedures regarding complaints.

-You may file your complaint through the use of an electronic form or by initiating the process by first contacting your advisor.
-You may also contact the Dean of Student Access and Success if your complaint involves student interaction.
+You may file your complaint through the use of the electronic form below or by initiating the process by first contacting the college.

 For complaints regarding grades, follow the College Grade Appeal process found in the student handbook.
 Also, see Appendix B in Board Policy 5.17 for grade-related complaints.

-If your complaint regarding EWVCTC has not been resolved at the college level, you may present your complaint as follows.
+If your complaint regarding Eastern has not been resolved at the college level, you may present your complaint as follows.

-- If your complaint is associated with EWVCTC’s compliance with academic program quality and accrediting standards you may file a complaint with the Higher Learning Commission, the agency that accredits the institution.
-The HLC provides complaint procedures against the accrediting commission or its accredited institutions, as outlined in this link: https://www.hlcommission.org/Student-Resources/complaints.html
+- If your complaint is associated with Eastern's compliance with academic program quality and accrediting standards you may file a complaint with the Higher Learning Commission, the agency that accredits the institution.
+The HLC provides complaint procedures against the accrediting commission or its accredited institutions.

-- If the complaint is in reference to a specific program that holds accreditation, you may contact the appropriate agency to register your complaint (https://www.easternwv.edu/about-eastern/accreditation).
+- If the complaint is in reference to a specific program that holds accreditation, you may contact the appropriate agency to register your complaint by visiting Eastern's Accreditation page.

-- For all other complaints about EWVCTC that are not about compliance with academic program quality and accrediting standards, you may file a complaint with the West Virginia Community and Technical College System or with the West Virginia State Attorney General.
+- For all other complaints about Eastern that are not about compliance with academic program quality and accrediting standards, you may file a complaint with the West Virginia Community and Technical College System or with the West Virginia State Attorney General.

-SARA is a voluntary agreement among member states, districts and territories that establishes national standards for distance education courses.
+SARA is a voluntary agreement among member states, districts, and territories that establish national standards for distance education courses.
 The initiative is intended to provide additional assistance to students who take online courses offered by postsecondary institutions based in other states.

 SARA Student Complaint Process